trust-mfn-berlin/animals-as-objects/vault/story.inventory-books.md

 </figure>

 Lost or destroyed specimens were identified with spaces in the inventory books or replaced with other items, although most of them were not specimens of the same species or the same animal.
-These changes, adjustments, rewritings, and transfers emphasise the practical level of the cataloguing process, which developed in practice and was formed and reformed by its materiality and mediality.[^9] Moreover, they reveal the limits of keeping inventory in book form, which was wedded to the list system – a practice of record-keeping that, due to its compact and linear form of cataloguing, did not stand up to emergent structures and changes.
+These changes, adjustments, rewritings, and transfers emphasize the practical level of the cataloguing process, which developed in practice and was formed and reformed by its materiality and mediality.[^9] Moreover, they reveal the limits of keeping inventory in book form, which was wedded to the list system – a practice of record-keeping that, due to its compact and linear form of cataloguing, did not stand up to emergent structures and changes.
 As a consequence, employees of the institute wrote over the preprinted table structure, created new lists of lists, and verified existing entries or marked them as invalid.[^10] In spite of these strategies and aids, it was not possible to ensure that knowledge and collection items would be transferred and preserved without any gaps. **Only a few objects in the collection today can be clearly attributed to a precise acquisition context using the records.** Moreover, this situation has been exacerbated by a change in record-keeping media, as Berlin’s teaching collection began using a [[system of index cards|material.house-of-cards]] to organize the collection in 1968.

 The inventory books have become historical documents.
 It is these discontinuities and functional shifts in record-keeping practice that point to its practical application.
 The knowledge gained in experience determined how organizational work was carried out in the collection.
 This knowledge only took shape while using the record-keeping systems that it also produced.
 In order to read these kinds of historical inventories, academics often have to rely on the expertise of collection employees.
 The inventories of the teaching collection are examples of the administrative processes that determine everyday life at the institute and in the collection as anonymous structures that rely on oral transmission in many cases.